-Based on the existing data and read-across material methyl octanoate (CAS # 111-11-5), methyl hexanoate is considered a skin sensitizer with a defined NESIL of 4700 μ g/cm2.
+Based on the existing data and read-across material methyl octanoate

+(CAS # 111-11-5), ethyl hexanoate is considered a skin sensitizer with a defined NESIL of $4700 \, \mu g/cm^2$.

 11.1.4.1.
 Risk assessment.
-Limited skin sensitization studies are available for methyl hexanoate.
-Based on the existing data and read-across material methyl octanoate (CAS # 111-11-5; see Section VI), methyl hexanoate is considered a skin sensitizer.
-The chemical structures of these materials indicate that they would not be expected to react with skin proteins (Roberts, 2007; Toxtree v3.1.0; OECD Toolbox v4.2).
-In a local lymph node assay (LLNA), read-across material methyl octanoate was found to be sensitizing with a reported EC3 value of 19.6% (4900 μg/cm2) based on linear regression (RIFM, 2002).
-In a Buehler delayed contact hypersensitivity test, methyl hexanoate was considered a non-sensitizer (ECHA, 2013).
-In a human maximization test, no skin sensitization reactions were observed with the target material methyl hexanoate when tested at 4% (2760 μg/cm2) in petrolatum (RIFM, 1977).
-Additionally, in a Confirmation of No Induction in Humans test (CNIH) with 4724 μg/cm2 of the read-across material, methyl octanoate in 1:3 ethanol:diethyl phthalate (1:3 EtOH:DEP), no reactions indicative of sensitization were observed in any of the 103 volunteers (RIFM,
+Limited skin sensitization studies are available for ethyl hexanoate.
+Based on the existing data and read-across material methyl octanoate (CAS # 111-11-5; see Section VI), ethyl hexanoate is considered a skin sensitizer.
+The chemical structures of these materials indicate that they would not be expected to react with skin proteins directly (Roberts, 2007; Toxtree v3.1.0; OECD Toolbox v4.2).
+Ethyl hexanoate was found to be negative in an in chemico direct peptide reactivity assay (DPRA) and in vitro LuSens assay and positive in the human cell line activation test (h-CLAT) (RIFM, 2015g).
+In a local lymph node assay (LLNA), read-across material methyl octanoate was found to be sensitizing with an EC3 value of 19.6% (4900 μg/cm2) based on linear regression (RIFM, 2002).
+In a human maximization test, no skin sensitization reactions were observed with ethyl hexanoate when tested at 4% (2760 μg/cm2) in petrolatum (RIFM, 1975).
+Additionally, in a confirmation of no induction in humans test (CNIH) with 4724 μg/cm2 of read-across material methyl octanoate in 1:3 ethanol:diethyl phthalate (1:3 EtOH:DEP), no reactions indicative of sensitization were observed in any of the 103 volunteers (RIFM, 2018b).

-Based on the available data on read-across material methyl octanoate, summarized in Table 1, methyl hexanoate is considered to be a weak skin sensitizer with a defined NESIL of $4700~\mu g/cm^2$.
-Section X provides the maximum acceptable concentrations in finished products, which take into account skin sensitization and application of the Quantitative Risk Assessment (QRA2) described by Api et al. (RIFM, 2020c) and a reference dose of 3.33 mg/kg/day.
+Based on the available data on read-across material methyl octanoate, summarized in Table 1, ethyl hexanoate is considered to be a weak skin sensitizer with a defined NESIL of $4700~\mu g/cm^2$.
+Section X provides the maximum acceptable concentrations in finished products, which take into account skin sensitization and application of the Quantitative Risk Assessment (QRA2) described by Api et al. (Api, 2020b) and a reference dose of 3.33 mg/kg/day.